 Today was my last day on the heart healthy diet.
 I learned a lot nutritionally and psychologically in the last few weeks.
-I’ve summarized my take-away into 4 main points:
+I’ve summarized my take-aways into 4 main points:

 - Limiting sodium was (mostly) easier than I expected.
 At first, things are a little bland and it seems like there are a lot of things you “can’t have,” but over time I saw that I had several days well under 2,400 mg so I started adding a sprinkle of salt to bland food and found I did have a little room to add some sodium.
 You do also get used to needing less salt for flavor.
-I learned some tricks for adding flavor without salt also, so I’ll make a post about that in the future.
+I learned some tricks for adding flavor without salt, too.
 Be careful, though, because certain foods can blow almost your entire sodium budget in one fell swoop…*cough* seafood fettuccini *cough*.

 - Limiting saturated fat was quite a bit harder than I expected.
 Those saturated fat grams are sneaky little suckers!
 I went into the heart healthy diet assuming sodium would be my biggest challenge and I quickly learned that saturated fat was much more difficult to keep within my 12 gram per day limit.
 Saturated fat is primarily from animal sources like butter, lard, dairy fat, and meat fat.
 The way I generally teach people to limit saturated fat is to eat oil-based spreads (instead of butter), low-fat or nonfat dairy, and lean meats and fish.
 I figured since I mostly eat that way I wouldn’t have to worry much about saturated fat on this diet.
 I was wrong!
 More often than not, halfway through the day I would check my saturated fat consumption and find it well over halfway through the budget.
 I now know that if patients are committed to limiting their saturated fat within recommendations, they probably need more specific guidelines and tips to keep that in check.